 If you check all these elements well, technology is at the heart of it.
 And I do think there is a need to capture the impacts as they affect nature and most importantly how a company’s activities have affected jobs, communities and humans.
 I agree, when one industry loses jobs, opportunities emerge in other industries.
 Unfortunately, since banks stopped using big halls to hire as they did in the 2000s, and telcos have cut back, I am yet to see new industries that have taken over in the short term.
 That may come, of course, but at the moment, we have issues at hand.

 Reporting how technologies affect labor, just as they affect our environments, makes sense in environmental reports.
-So, Google next time you publish your environmental report, I want to see community sustainability report inside it.
+So, Google next time you publish your environmental report, I want to see community sustainability report inside it.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).